 They [the saints] tell of the glory of your kingdom and speak of your might, so that all people may know of your mighty acts.

 North Americans would do well to listen to the way Hispanic Christians read the Bible in their communities, as they testify to the greatness of God in their lives.
-We can do this by befriending the members of a local Hispanic church or by visiting with the Spanish-speaking couple down the street.
-By listening closely to these believing communities, we may find that Hispanics identify better with themes such as suffering, lament, exile, and Jesus’s great sermon, which states that the meek will be lifted up and the powerful will be laid low (Luke 6:20–22).
-We may even find that most of us identify more with Hispanic Christians, who see Christ’s suffering and meekness demonstrated at the cross as the path to eternal life, than with those who see power, wealth, and influence as the keys to the kingdom.
+We can do this by befriending the members of a local Hispanic church.
+Or, even by visiting with the Spanish-speaking couple down the street.
+By listening closely to these believing communities, we may find that Hispanics identify better with themes such as suffering, lament, exile, and Jesus’s great sermon.
+It states that the meek will be lifted up and the powerful will be laid low (Luke 6:20–22).
+We may even find that most of us identify more with Hispanic Christians, who see Christ’s suffering and meekness demonstrated at the cross as the path to eternal life.
+As opposed to those who see power, wealth, and influence as the keys to the kingdom.

 Again, we should have a Great Commission desire to reach Hispanics with the gospel of Jesus Christ.
-But as we seek to minister to this community, please keep in mind that Christianity is flourishing among people from Latin American.
-So, let’s look for ways that we can learn from these brothers and sisters in Christ, ways in which they can help us be more like Jesus.
-We might just find that Hispanic believers would make great elders and deacons in our churches, excellent leaders in our denominations, and outstanding presidents of our theological institutions.
+But as we seek to minister to this community, please keep in mind that Christianity is flourishing among the people of Latin America.
+So, let’s look for ways that we can learn from these brothers and sisters in Christ.
+As well as ways they can help us be more like Jesus.
+We might just find that Hispanic Christians would make great elders and deacons in our churches, excellent leaders in our denominations, and outstanding presidents of our theological institutions.